LDI Interiors Customizable Faux Leather UpholsteryKristin Crane

 What’s next for LDI?
 They’re going to be expanding into other products for commercial interiors such as PVC-Free wall covering.

 Design Pool has worked closely with EnviroLeather™ to develop a collection of patterns in a wide range of colors to offer their clients.
 Working on a project that you want to add that personal touch?
-Think about using EnviroLeather and feel good knowing that your products produced with minimal impact on the environment.
+Think about using EnviroLeather and feel good knowing that your products were produced with minimal impact on the environment.